Rejinkarki77/Rejinkarki77.github.io/index.md

 ## About Me

-I'm currently studying [Your Program] at [Your School].
+I'm currently studying Business Information System at Dublin Busines School.
 I'm interested in data analytics, business intelligence, and using data to solve real-world problems.

 Learn more [about me](about) or view my [projects](projects).